Personalized Messiah Storybook — Make His the Hero

 Can I create multiple stories for Messiah with different themes?

 Absolutely!
 Many families create a collection of stories for Messiah, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Messiah experience being the hero in new ways, which is wonderful for a child with divine qualities.
+Each story lets Messiah experience being the hero in new ways, which is great for a child with divine qualities.

 Can I add Messiah's photo to the storybook?